lamudi-gmbh/demo-csv-upload-api/README.md

 Setup
 - You need to have PHP 5.4 minimum
+- You need to run "php composer.phar install" from base_directory

 - Download import templates from BOB for your country and use them for your files as base
   - You can use several attributesets in one run (file convention like importtemplate_land__20141105165221_694858.csv for land)